-Years ended December 31, 2019 and 2018 (tabular amounts in millions of Canadian dollars, except for per share data and option data)
+Years ended December 31, 2020 and 2019 (tabular amounts in millions of Canadian dollars, except for per share data and option data)

-(r) Property, plant and equipment
+(q) Property, plant and equipment

 Property, plant and equipment are recorded at cost.
 Cost represents the acquisition costs, net of government grants and investment tax credits, or construction costs, including preparation, installation and testing costs.
-In the case of projects to construct cable and mobile networks, the cost includes equipment, direct labour and related overhead costs.
+In the case of projects to construct wireline and mobile networks, the cost includes equipment, direct labour and related overhead costs.
 Projects under development may also be comprised of advance payments made to suppliers for equipment under construction.